Connect with us

 When friends or family call and ask me what I am doing, I’ve stopped responding with ‘writing,’ and started saying, “I’m working on an article for a client.”

-It is mind-boggling how people think that because I do not have someone making sure that I am working, that I must not be.
+It is mind-boggling how people think that because I do not have someone making sure that I am working, I must not be.

-I have clients who expect me to meet deadlines if I would like to earn any money, so I am not just over here sipping on Mai Thais all-day.
+I have clients who expect me to meet deadlines if I would like to earn any money, so I am not just over here sipping on Mai Thais all day.

 Stephanie Leguichard wrote an insightful article about why people say things like freelancing is not a job, or that those of us who don’t work 40 hours a week are lazy.